andrebask/thesis/12 - chapter7.md

 ![Transformed vs non-transformed code, 10 iterations, values in seconds \label{overhead-table}](figures/overhead-table.pdf)

-The `fib` benchmark runs a simple Fibonacci function with 30 as input. `tak` implements the Tak function and runs it with 18, 12, 6. `cpstak` is a version of `tak` rewritten in continuation passing style.
+The `fib` benchmark runs a simple Fibonacci function with 30 as input. `tak` implements the Takeuchi function and runs it with 18, 12, 6. `cpstak` is a version of `tak` rewritten in continuation passing style.
+We can observe that the transformation introduces a considerable overhead, especially in the `fib` benchmark.

 ![Transformed vs non-transformed code, performance comparison \label{overhead}](figures/overhead.png)